What Smart Lawyers Know:

 Why It’s Important

 The layman may not understand how different law firms have different specialties.
-Although both are equally qualified for either task, the fact remains that a Real Estate Lawyer is probably not the best choice for someone facing trial for criminal charges, nor is a trial lawyer going to be the best choice for someone filing legal paperwork concerning Estate Management.
+Although both are equally qualified for either task, the fact remains that a real estate attorney is probably not the best choice for someone facing criminal charges, nor is a criminal defense lawyer going to be the best choice for someone filing legal paperwork concerning administration of an estate.
 Your website is important because it lets potential clients know what you do.
 It’s a professional courtesy to refer someone who approaches you to someone who better suits their needs, but you can’t make a living by giving free consultations.
-A great website channels real clients in your direction while diverting people who need a different lawyer away from your firm.
+An effective website channels qualified potential clients in your direction while diverting people who need a different lawyer away from your firm.

 Improve Brand Awareness